faermanj/quarkus-performance-workshop/README.md

-# The world is in danger...
+# Our country is in danger...

 There is no better way to put it.
-I'm sorry that we all face this terrible situation, but together I'm confident we can make it through.
-Let me explain, for the ones that are new here...
+I'm sorry.
+We all face this terrible situation, and I'm glad that you came to help.
+I'm confident that together we might fix this and make it through.
+You are new here, so allow me to explain a little bit more...

-When we decided to centralize *all* financial transactions in a single API, we were confident that modern cloud computing would solve all our performance issues.
-With secure and centralized control, the world would be a better place.
-So much that transactional volume grew beyond our wildest imagination.
+When we decided to centralize *all* financial transactions in a single system, the PEECS, it was supposed to bring us a new era in commerce.
+And we were confident that modern cloud computing would solve any performance issues that might come up.
+With secure and centralized control, every purchase would be faster and safer.
+That part was true.
+With so much prosperity, transactional volume blew beyond our wildest imagination.
 Buffers started to fill.
 Queues got longer.
 Some transactions even failed, something unheard in decades.

-Now, the system is at the brink of collapse.
+Now, the PEECS is at the brink of collapse.
 We estimate that, in only a few hours, we'll be over capacity in all systems.
-The gridlock may be inevitable.
-However, if we can improve the latency of the entire system in only a single digit of a percentage, we might just as well deploy and recover.
+The final gridlock may be inevitable.
+However, if we can improve the latency of the system, even in only a single digit of a percentage in the 99 percentile, we might just as well deploy and recover in time.

 In this repository you will find everything you need.
-Not only all the code, containers and data but also several variations and experiments from the ones that came before you.
-The system interface is very simple, taking a json data representing each transaction and keeping up balances.
+Not only the PEECS code, containers and data; but also several variations and experiments from the ones that came before you, usually indicated in the file names.

-Here's a sample transaction:
+The system interface is very simple, taking HTTP requests and returning json data.
+Here's a sample transaction with the minimal information required (person id, value, type and description).

 ```
 POST /clientes/[id]/transacoes